Yaandle/ac_telemetry/README.md

 - Logs results
 - Compares against baselines

-MLP: Hidden Width (Does more capacity help?), (Does it overfit instantly?
+- MLP: Hidden Width (Does more capacity help?), (Does it overfit instantly?
-GA: Mutation Rate (Does more simulation explore or chaos?), (How sensitive is it?
+- GA: Mutation Rate (Does more simulation explore or chaos?), (How sensitive is it?
-DQL: Reward Weight (Does reward shaping dominate?), (When does it collapse?)
+- DQL: Reward Weight (Does reward shaping dominate?), (When does it collapse?)

+### Stage 5–8 — Iteration with Real World *(Current)* ⚡

+**Goal:** Touch reality — users, data, constraints.

+At this stage, learning is no longer offline-only or theoretical.
+The *same system* built in Stage 3 and exercised in Stage 4–5 is now tested directly inside the simulator, frame-by-frame, under real timing constraints.

+No new core abstractions are introduced here.
+Instead, assumptions are stressed.

+**Focus areas:**
+- Real-time execution (100Hz loop stability)
+- Noisy and imperfect telemetry
+- Action clipping, saturation, and deadzones
+- Latency between observation → decision → actuation
+- Failure modes (spins, stalls, divergence, unsafe actions)

+This stage creates **engineering maturity**, not better training metrics.

 ## What The System Does (Files)